awslabs/data-solutions-framework-on-aws/framework/API.md

 The removal policy when deleting the CDK resource.

-If DESTROY is selected, data will be automatically deleted.
+If DESTROY is selected, context value removeDataOnDestroy needs to be set to delete data.

 ---